 It’s a very easy recipe, but make sure to read the following tips to make Miso Salmon successfully on the first try!

-- Cut the salmon into individual fillets.
-Smaller fillets marinade and cook quicker!
+3. Cut the salmon into individual fillets.
+Smaller fillets marinate and cook quickly!

 Broiling Tips

-If you have been baking salmon all this time, I highly recommend trying the broiling method.
+If you’ve been baking salmon all this time, I highly recommend trying the broiling method.

 When you broil fish, the infrared energy from the heating element cooks the fish.
-Broiling is a much faster cooking method and the fish will brown beautifully, keeping the flesh juicy and never dry!
+Broiling is a much faster cooking method, resulting in beautifully browned fish that stays juicy and never dries out!

-Just be careful.
-Broiling will likely burn miso, fresh herbs, and other garnishes.
-You’ll need to keep a close watch on the food to prevent burning.
+However, it’s important to exercise caution when broiling, as the miso, fresh herbs, and other garnishes are prone to burning.
+Keep a close eye on the food to prevent burning.

-- Use a heavy baking sheet lined with aluminum foil.
-Do not use parchment paper as it burns under the broiler.
-I recommend brushing or spraying oil on the foil so the skin won’t stick to the foil after the salmon is done cooking.
-You can use a metal spatula to separate the skin from the foil.
-Once it’s cooked, the flesh of the salmon can be easily separated from the skin, by just nudging and scooping up with a spatula.
+1. Use a heavy baking sheet lined with aluminum foil.
+Avoid using parchment paper, as it can burn under the broiler.
+I recommend brushing or spraying oil on the foil to prevent the skin from sticking after the salmon is done cooking.
+You can then use a metal spatula to separate the skin from the foil.
+Once cooked, the salmon’s flesh can be easily separated from the skin by gently nudging and scooping it up with a spatula.

 🙋🏻♀️ If your oven doesn’t come with a broiler setting, I included the baking method in the recipe card.